Advanced Computing Student Collaborative

 • Experience a professional conference, including networking and learning about careers in computing

-This cohort experience will be co-located with Practice and Experience in Advanced Research Computing (PEARC25) in Columbus, OH, and themed around Artificial Intelligence for Societal Advancement.
+This cohort experience will be co-located with SC25 in St. Louis, MO, and themed around Artificial Intelligence for Societal Advancement.

 Apply Now